Pre-eclampsia: symptoms and treatment

 Low Platelet count, which means your blood may not clot as easily as it should.

-HELLP is most likely to develop after you give birth – particularly if you have had severe pre-eclampsia – but it can sometimes develop from mid-pregnancy onwards, or in rare cases, even earlier.
+HELLP is most likely to develop immediately after you give birth – particularly if you had severe pre-eclampsia – but it can sometimes develop from mid-pregnancy onwards, or in rare cases, even earlier.
 While it's a serious condition, once the baby has been delivered and you're receiving medical care, it's possible to make a full recovery.

 - liver and kidney failure

 Rest assured that your midwife and doctor will be looking out very carefully for any symptoms, and if you've been diagnosed you'll be monitored very closely.
 As a result, it's unlikely that you'll experience any of these problems.
 That said, it's vital you attend __all __of your antenatal appointments and raise any concerns with your midwife or GP – even if they seem small.